District 97 Vision

 Lost and Found

-Items in the lost and found located in the Julian lunch room will be donated to charity or disposed of on Thursday, June 8.
-We have been reminding students during afternoon announcements to take home their belongings.
-Feel free to stop by Julian if you would like to have a look for yourself.
+Any clothing item or lunch bag in the Lost and Found that is labeled with a name will be returned to that student.
+Otherwise, the items not labeled will be donated to charity or disposed of on the afternoon Tuesday, November 21.
+We have been reminding students for the past week to take home their belongings.
+Feel free to stop by Julian prior to Thanksgiving break if you would like to have a look for yourself.

 Dr. Todd T. Fitzgerald

 Click on the article titles below to read more.